Sundown National Park: Flora and fauna

 In the north of the park stringybark, yellow box, brown box and Tenterfield woollybutt are the most common trees.
 Along the river red river gum, river oak, tea-tree and bottlebrush are typically found.
 Some areas of the park were cleared for grazing and the production of wool.

 At least 150 species of bird have been noted in the park, including the northernmost population of superb lyrebirds.
 The park is also home to the most northerly population of wombats along with nearby Girraween National Park.
 Tiger quolls and platypus are other species that may also be found.

 Facilities

 In the south east of the park at Broadwater campground there are facilities for camping.
 Bush camping is permitted.
 Camping permits and fees apply in both cases.
 There are a number of short and long walking tracks in the park.

 Western Section

 Access to the park from New South Wales is via a turn-off into Mingoola Station Road at the Mingoola School, along the Bruxner Highway.
 Then turn right into Glenyon Dam Road and then another right into Permanents Road, which promptly enters the park.
 This section is the most developed with the Broadwater Camping Area providing toilets, boil-your-own hot showers (boiler on site), short walking tracks, sheltered tables and taps with river and rain water provided at the ranger station.
-This section is easily accessible for 2WD and motorhomes/caravans/campertrailers under 5 meters.
+This section is easily accessible for 2WD and motorhomes/caravans/campertrailers under 5 metres.